Analysis | Credit Suisse Is In Crisis. What Went Wrong?

 Switzerland’s role as banker to the world’s rich is built on a reputation for institutional discretion and dull reliability.
 That only makes the scandals, public legal battles and mounting losses at Credit Suisse Group AG more striking and hard to comprehend.
-In mid-March, unease about the bank’s mounting problems snowballed and its shares slumped, forcing management to appeal to Swiss banking authorities for a public vote of confidence.
+In mid-March, unease about the bank’s mounting problems snowballed and its shares slumped, pushing the lender to borrow as much as 50 billion francs ($54 billion) from Switzerland’s central bank to shore up market confidence.

 1. What went wrong?